Lab session: predicting time series

 Session 2: LSTM (and optionally GRU)

 Building on session 1, analyse the data set using LSTM layers.
 Here is a tentative model setup to get you started.
 Here you could try using multiple layers, in which case you need to return the sequences for all but the last layer (cf Stacked Long Short-Term Memory Networks).
 If you have time, you can also try out the GRU layers for comparison.
-Do you notice any difference?
+You may also want to increase the size of the hidden layers.

 Code